-Elevated lipoprotein(a) [Lp(a)] accounts for a significant component of residual cardiovascular disease risk (CVD) (1).
-Globally, elevated Lp(a) levels (\geq 50 mg/dL or \geq 125 nmol/L) are estimated to affect over 1.5 billion people (2).
-The contribution of Lp(a) to cardiovascular risk varies and ranges (what suggests that Lp(a) may contribute to this baseline risk) - from 13.5% in relatively healthy patients to as high as 20% in patients at high and very high CVD risk (3-5).
-Individuals with the highest levels of Lp(a) levels face as much as a 31% increased risk of CVD and a 42% greater likelihood of experiencing an atherosclerotic cardiovascular disease (ASCVD) event (6).
-Moreover, Lp(a) concentrations exceeding 180 mg/dL are linked to a cardiovascular risk comparable to those in patients with heterozygous familial hypercholesterolemia (heFH) (7).
+Dr Bożena Sosnowska Department of Preventive Cardiology and Lipidology Medical University of Lodz Rzgowska 281/289 93-338 Lodz, Poland Phone: +48 42 2711124 E-mail: bozena.sosnowska@ umed.lodz.pl people [2].
+The contribution of Lp(a) to cardiovascular risk varies, ranging from 13.5% in relatively healthy patients to 20% in patients at high and very high CVD risk, which suggests that Lp(a) may contribute to the baseline risk [3-5].
+Individuals with the highest Lp(a) levels face as much as a 31% increased risk of CVD and a 42% greater likelihood of experiencing an atherosclerotic cardiovascular disease (ASCVD) event [6].
+Moreover, Lp(a) concentrations exceeding 180 mg/dl are associated with a cardiovascular risk comparable to that in patients with heterozygous familial hypercholesterolemia (heFH) [7].